The Salvation Army provides two types of aged care services –

 Residential Aged Care: Salvation Army residential aged care services provides accommodation with continuous supported care ranging from help with daily tasks and personal care through to 24-hour nursing care.
 Aged Care accommodation is available in Hobart, Melbourne, Adelaide and Perth.
 If you want to find out more about Salvation Army residential aged care sites in Queensland and NSW and the services offered, visit http://agedcareplus.salvos.org.au/

-The Salvation Army has provided accommodation and care for older Australians for more than 90 years.
-The Salvation Army's aged care work began with a commitment to the homeless and destitute.
-This was later extended to include others in need of residential care.
+The Salvation Army has provided care and accommodation for older Australians for more than 90 years.
+The Salvation Army's work in aged care began with a commitment to homeless people and the most disadvantaged in the community.
+This service has been extended to include others in need of aged care.